 Please carefully review and follow the application instructions for first-year applicants on USC's Undergraduate Admission website.

 Step 2: Submit Supplemental Materials via the SlideRoom Application

-Cinematic Arts Personal Statement (please upload in PDF format via the "Forms" section):
+Cinematic Arts Personal Statement (Must be uploaded in PDF format only):

-The Cinematic Arts personal statement is an opportunity to express your ideas about and interest in Interactive Entertainment, help us to understand your background and creative potential, and explain why you would like to study interactive media production at the School of Cinematic Arts.
-This statement will be read by the Interactive Admission Committee as a measure of creativity, self-awareness and vision.
+The Cinematic Arts Personal Statement is an opportunity to express your ideas about and interest in Interactive Entertainment, help us to understand your background and creative potential, and explain why you would like to study interactive media production at the School of Cinematic Arts.
+This statement will be read by the admissions committee as a measure of creativity, self-awareness and vision.
 Your statement should give the committee a sense of your long-term goals and artistic ambitions.
 It should answer the questions: "Who are you as a person?
 What are you trying to say, using interactive media?
 Why do you want to attend the Interactive Entertainment Program?
 What are your career/professional/artistic goals?"